GitoriousLispBackup/eql/examples/M-modules/webkit/README.txt

 ===================

+This enables any application to embed web content, which can be fully controlled from Lisp.

-If you already know Common Lisp, and have some basic knowledge of Html/JavaScript, you can easily create a GUI, without learning much of Qt, and without relying on a web-server.
+Or, if you already know Common Lisp, and have some basic knowledge of Html/JavaScript, you can easily create a GUI, without learning much of Qt, and without relying on a web-server.